ikron/oCelloscope/README.md

 `longdata <- convert.ocelloscope.data.long(testdata)`

-Then we can fir linear growth curves to the data, using the window based method
+Then we can fit linear growth curves to the data, using the window based method

 `gr.res <- ocelloscope.growth.rate(longdata)`